mozilla/addon-registration/docs/index.rst

 =================

-When an user wants to install a new addon, the user-agent (firefox) will have a look at the hash of the .xpi file it is trying to install and send a request to our server, which will do a verification on this hash, to be sure it matches something known.
+When an user wants to install a new addon, the user-agent (firefox) will have a look at the hash of the ``.xpi`` file it is trying to install and send a request to our server, which will do a verification on this hash, to be sure it matches something known to us.

+It acts as a whitelist: all the known addons will be installed without any warning and the other ones will be either not installed or a warning will be issued.

 What's an addon anyway?
 -----------------------

-An addon contains different important piece of information:
+An addon contains different important piece of metadata.
+The ones which are interesting to us are the following:

 - an unique addon id
 - a name